Pros and Cons of Paper Products

 When you start your zero waste journey, paper is often the first sustainable choice.
 Paper products are an easy and widely available alternative to plastic products.
 However, there are also lots of downsides to paper products.
 These cons will be discussed below.
 First I would like to mention some of the benefits of paper products.

 Don't feel like reading?
 Watch it instead!

 With the improvements in the technology of more efficiently making paper and paper products, disposable paper becomes much more affordable for the average consumer.
-This results in a drastic increase in consumption and paper pollution.
-It is estimated that 40% of the waste in the US is paper.
+Especially now we know that plastic hardly decomposes and is made from fossil fuels while the paper is made from a renewable source and is biodegradable.
+This results in a drastic increase in the consumption of paper products and in the end, paper pollution.
+It is estimated that 25% of the waste in the US is paper.

 So, what can you do to minimize paper pollution?

 Only use paper when you really need it.